codepath/android_guides/Using-the-App-ToolBar.md

 </android.support.design.widget.CoordinatorLayout>
 ```

 Refer to the [[guide on CoordinatorLayout and AppBarLayout|Handling-Scrolls-with-CoordinatorLayout#expanding-and-collapsing-toolbars]] for additional explanation and specifics.
-For troubleshooting, refer to this [troubleshooting guide](Handling-Scrolls-with-CoordinatorLayout#troubleshooting-coordinated-layouts).
+For troubleshooting, refer to this [[troubleshooting guide|Handling-Scrolls-with-CoordinatorLayout#troubleshooting-coordinated-layouts]].

 ### Animating Toolbar when Scrolling